nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 ### Step 5a: Find your Cavatica Authentication Token and Username

-The Authentication Token is a personalized code in Cavatica that allows other programs to get access to your Cavatica account.
+The Authentication Token is a 32 character length personalized code in Cavatica that allows other programs to get access to your Cavatica account.
 You can [find the Cavatica Authentication](Portal-Setup-And-Permissions/KF_5_ConnectingAccounts.md) token on you Cavatica account under the "Developer" tab.

 Copy the Authentication token.
 You will replace `a???????????????????????????????` in the code block below with your own token.